tkn-tub/ns3-gym/src/internet/doc/ipv6.rst

 requires that Ipv6StaticRouting is present in the nodes.

-The IPv6 routing helpers enable the user to perform specific tasks on the particular routing algorith and to print the routing tables.
+The IPv6 routing helpers enable the user to perform specific tasks on the particular routing algorithm and to print the routing tables.

 Attributes